mtsousa/MNT-2021-1_Lid-Driven_Cavity/README.md

 ![](https://img.shields.io/badge/version-v0.2-blue)

-Simulate the flow of a newtonian fluid in a lid-drive cavity with explicit and implicit projection methods.
+Simulate the flow of a newtonian fluid in a lid-drive cavity with internals obstacles using the explicit and implicit projection methods.

 ## Setup

 - Python version: 3.10.7
+- Numba version: 0.56.4

 ### Virtual environment